Capitol Park Detroit

 PEA Inc. (Local Landscape Architecture / Civil Engineering), Peter Basso Associates Inc. (Electrical), James Urban (Trees and Soil), Krzysztof Wodiczko (Artist Advisor), AW Hooker / Turner Construction (Cost Estimating)

-PUBLIC WORK Design Team
+PUBLIC WORK Design Team (Concept)

 Marc Ryan, Adam Nicklin, Laura Ettedgui, Chester Rennie, Golnaz Jamshidi, Julia Nakanishi, Zoal Razaq